-Malware attacks are now affecting a huge number of IoT devices.
-According to Forbes, the number of malware incidents involving IoT devices has grown from 813 million last year to a staggering 2.9 billion already the following year.
+Malware attacks are now affecting a vast number of IoT devices.
+According to Forbes, the number of malware incidents involving IoT devices has grown from 813 million in 2018 to a staggering 2.9 billion already the following year.
 In 2020, IoT hardware made up approximately a third of infected devices.

 Another worrying Internet of Things trend comes from an Economic Intelligence Unit survey.
-These IoT statistics on 1,600 consumers across eight countries show that 92% of them want to control the type of personal information that is automatically collected about them.
+These IoT statistics involving 1,600 consumers across eight countries show that 92% of participants want to control the type of automatically collected personal information.

-A slightly lower number of consumers would like to see fines for companies that choose to violate consumers’ privacy.
+A slightly lower number of consumers would like to see companies that choose to violate consumers’ privacy fined.
 Losing civil rights in this automated process remains one of their main concerns.

-More than half of correspondents in this Gemalto survey believe third parties that have access to their confidential information should have to comply with security and privacy regulations.
-This shows that people are getting more serious about protecting their IoT devices in 2019.
+More than half of correspondents in this Gemalto survey believe third parties with access to their confidential information should have to comply with security and privacy regulations.
+This shows that people are getting more serious about their IoT device protection.

 IoT security statistics have highlighted just how big a concern this is; nearly half of businesses that use IoT can’t identify when their network has been compromised.
-If more Internet of Things companies decide to invest in proper security members, we can only hope this number will decrease.
+As more and more Internet of Things companies want to invest in proper security members, we can only hope this number will decrease.

-But the buck doesn’t just stop with the companies that are affected; many IoT vendors have failed to develop devices with security software built-in.
-One important reason for this is because there aren’t yet any security standards for IoT.
+But the buck doesn’t just stop with the companies that are affected; many IoT vendors have failed to develop devices with security software built in.
+One important reason for this is the current lack of any security standards for IoT.

 The top IoT projects that involve smart cities and connected industries are most likely to be located in Europe, while connected health is thriving in the Americas.
 However, as recent IoT company statistics show, enterprises in China are adopting IoT technology mainly to increase their competitiveness.

 It seems there’s no limit to what a clever IoT connection can achieve for certain businesses.
 As such, it’s no wonder that IoT usage statistics reflect how important organizations perceive this technology to be, with nearly three-fifths saying it is necessary in digitizing their operations and improving efficiency.

-25. Nine in 10 senior executives across tech-related industries say IoT has become critical to some or all lines of their business in 2018.
+As of 2018, nine in ten senior executives from tech-related industries say IoT has become critical to some or all lines of their business.

-If you thought there weren’t that many IoT devices currently in use in business, think again.
-Senior businesspeople in the technology, media, and telecommunications industries are using IoT technology to build digital trust control into their already-established programs.
-Having a strongly interconnected and automated business network is becoming increasingly critical, as the impact of IoT statistics results show.
+If you thought there weren’t that many IoT devices currently in use for business purposes, think again.
+Senior businesspeople in the technology, media, and telecommunications industries use IoT technology to build digital trust control into their already-established programs.
+Having a strongly interconnected and automated business network is becoming increasingly critical, as IoT statistics show.

-IoT technology is going from strength to strength, and it has caught the attention of business executives around the globe.
-This technology is undoubtedly becoming genuinely mainstream, and nearly every Internet of Things market forecast sets sky-high expectations are sky-high, and it seems like 2019 could mark the tipping point.
+IoT is going from strength to strength and has caught the attention of business executives around the globe.
+This technology is undoubtedly becoming genuinely mainstream, and nearly every Internet of Things market forecast’s expectations are sky-high.
+It seems like 2021 could finally mark the tipping point.

-Judging from IoT statistics for 2019, these numbers will only grow in the years to come.
+Judging from IoT statistics for 2021 so far, these numbers will only grow in the years to come.

-IoT solutions have proven useful in many industries, and the most recent boom seems to have taken place in the retail industry.
+IoT solutions have proven useful in many industries, and the most recent boom seems to have taken place in the retail sector.
 It all started with barcode readers.
-These devices have made data management much easier, since they can analyze and adjust inventory using real-time data.
+These devices have made data management much easier since they can analyze and adjust inventory using real-time data.

-This trend started in 2014, and IoT statistics show that usage has nearly doubled in the five years since.
+This trend started in 2014, and IoT statistics show that usage has since nearly doubled.

-28. Only 42% of US municipalities have turned to IoT devices, while nearly half of government IT departments are having issues with IoT technology.
+Only 42% of US municipalities have turned to IoT devices, while nearly half of government IT departments have issues with IoT technology.